 Supplies pressure to the raw water system.
 Contains a pressure switch similar to a residential well pump.
 You can leave this appliance on at all times while underway.
-The raw water pump and strainer are located behind the portside access plate under the aft seat cushion.
-The strainer is connected to a high speed pickup through the seacock located on the inboard side of the port sponson.
+The raw water pump and strainer are accessed through the starboard side motorwell hatch.
+The strainer is connected to a high-speed pickup through the seacock located on the inboard side of the starboard sponson.
 The seacock must be open for the system to work.
 World Cat recommends that the seacock remain in the closed position when not in use, or when the boat is left unattended to prevent the vessel from taking on water due to a plumbing failure.